 - Voiced sounds use your vocal cords — if you place your fingers on your throat, you can feel your throat vibrate when you produce these sounds.
 Unvoiced phonemes do not use the vocal cords.
 For example, the sound /s/ is unvoiced, while /z/ is voiced.

 Along with each speech sound placed on the wall, teachers can add a few different things to support students.

 - A photo of the mouth making the given speech sound.
-It was suggested to take a photo of one of the students’ mouths making the sound, this way they can see their peers on the wall.
+Consider taking a photo of one of the students’ mouths making the sound, this way they can see their peers on the wall.

 - Pictures of items that correspond with the sound.

-- Words that contain the sound (initial for consonants, and initial or medial for vowels) with that part being highlighted or a different color.
+- Display words that contain the sound.
+Use the initial sound for consonants, and the initial or medial for vowels, and then highlight that sound in the word.